 She has a MA degree in Mental Health Counselling from Gallaudet University in Washington D.C., USA attained in 1998 as well as a BA in psychology and developmental drama in 1996.
 She also completed a foundation certificate in family therapy (London, UK) in 2000.
 Karli is a member (Level 4) of the Australian Counselling Association and is a Senior Yoga teacher/member with Yoga Australia.

 Karli has extensive experience working with Deaf children and adults with various additional needs since 1998, both overseas and in Australia.
 Karli is also a volunteer in advocating in the areas of Deaf Mental Health, by networking and partnering with other organisations.
-In 2020, she has coined the term Deaf Trauma with her Deaf Mental Health volunteer team.
+In 2019, she researched the term Deaf Trauma via Google (Anderson 2016) and raised it with her Deaf Mental Health volunteer team.
 She had noted the six unique Deaf traumas in her work with both past and current clients.
-For more information about what is Deaf Trauma, please visit https://deafmentalhealth.com.au
+For more information about Deaf Trauma, please visit https://deafmentalhealth.com.au

 In her spare time, she enjoys reading, relaxing, meditating, walking, swimming and, of course, yoga and spending time with her family and friends.